Welcome to Sanderson Auto Repair!

 Servicing Your Vehicle

-- Relace the spark plugs in your engine regularly.
+- Relace the spark plugs in your engine and clean the induction system in your engine regularly.
 This way, the air and fuel mixture will burn cleaner and more efficiently.

 - Improve the intake/output system.
 By allowing gas to get in and exhaust out of your vehicle you will improve the vehicle's overall performance and gas mileage.